scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 a traditional test rejects (remember that traditional tests can suffer from increased Type I Error).
 It is also possible that both approaches yield the same or similar conclusions.
-The exact pattern of results depend largely on the characteristics of the underlying population distribution.
+The exact pattern of results depends largely on the characteristics of the underlying population distribution.
 To be able to reason about how robust statistics behave when compared to traditional methods the robust statistics simulator has been created and is described in the next section.